Parameter Fitting using Optimization

 Results

 Since the least squares optimization was run successfully, we can use the returned parameters as the ones that best fit the data.
-First of all let's compare them to the ground truth. res.u is a ComponentVector with the same nested structure as v0, so the fitted values can be read by name (e.g. res.u.g.nm.kₑₑ).
+First of all let's compare them to the ground truth. res.result.u is a ComponentVector with the fitted values; res.prob is the remade ODEProblem with those values applied.

 println("Ground truth parameters are $(p_ground_truth)")